Zelda-Universe/Tingle/DEVELOPMENT.md

 # Releases

-  Done by Jason, from `development` to `production`, at the end of every 2-week sprint.
+  Done by Jason, from `master` to `production`, at the end of every 2-week sprint.

 # Development Guidelines